Aarhus University Seal

 • Ensuring that the PhD student is informed about the necessary safety precautions to be taken in laboratories and/or departments, about AU’s regulations regarding IT security and the necessary legal requirements and research ethics relating to the project.

-• Discussing the work done and, if necessary, reviewing the purpose of the work in the light of progress made and external factors – e.g. financing of the project or the publication of new findings that make it necessary to reassess the project.
+• Discussing the work done and, if necessary, reviewing the purpose of the work in the light of progress made and external factors – e.g. financing of the project including financing in connecion with leave or delays that require extensions or the publication of new findings that make it necessary to reassess the project.

 • Telling the PhD student to stop if the results achieved indicate interesting, but uncertain and time-consuming sub-projects.